FiveEyes/FiveEyes.github.io/_posts/2015-11-30-Asymptote-Intro.md

 # Asymptote: the Vector Graphics Language

 Just learning Asymptote, there is an example from the offical tutorial.
-Also, I am learning to insert images in jekyll.

 ![Asy example]({{ site.url }}/assets/img/asy_example.jpg)